Getting Started with SoTL

 • Methodology (e.g., qualitative, survey research, think-alouds)

 While narrowing your focus is helpful, avoid getting too narrow.
-There are many studies done in different disciplines that might be useful to your study.
+Many studies done in different disciplines might be useful to your study.

 Of course, the best method to finding relevant literature is to pour over the reference lists from articles that you have found that are relevant to your area of inquiry, methodology, or framework for teaching and learning.